egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 - _But the **facts** of the matter are that_ we have never made the national decisions or marshaled the national resources required for such leadership.
 - The scare was enough to close the U.S. Consulate in Hong Kong for a day, though the men **turned out** to be tourists
 - **There is no doubt that** globalization has a deep effect on China.
 - I _**DID**_ turn out the lights before I left.

+Examples added on May 26th
+{: .label .label-green}

+- _We firmly **believe**_ deepwater drilling can be done safely and in an environmentally sensitive manner.
+  - Note: firmly here intensifies and increases the commitment by the author, so we consider them as `Pronounce` rather than `Entertain`.
+-

 Pronounce is also realized by **intensifiers with clausal scope** such as `really`, `indeed`, etc.
 - I **really** think that it is true.